plow-technologies/onping-templates/DIY/Pulse_Main/README.md

 <h4>Finally, clone the project and edit the configuration file</h4>

 On the computer, clone this repository using `git clone git@github.com:plow-technologies/onping-templates.git`.
-Switch to the open source branch by running `git branch pulse-open-source`
+Switch to the open source branch by running `git checkout pulse-open-source`

 Navigate to the `OnPing-templates/arduino_mqtt_project/Pulse_Main` folder.
 Open `Pulse_Main.ino` with the Arduino IDE.
 You should see a tab in the IDE labeled `pulse_settings.h`, navigate there.